Fair Clustering with Minimum Representation Constraints: Mixed Integer Optimization Framework

 \subsection{A Natural Solution Approach and an Inapproximability Result}

 One natural approach \citep{bera2019,esmaeili2021fair,esmaeili2022fair} used for other notions of fairness in clustering is to first obtain cluster centers by solving the clustering problem without fairness constraints and then find a fair assignment of the data points to these centers.
-This has been shown to provide an overall approximation guarantee for the full optimization problem in some settings even when the centers are only approximately optimal for the clustering problem without fairness constraints \citep{bera2019,esmaeili2021fair,esmaeili2022fair}.
-Unfortunately, we show that in our MR-fairness setting this approach, which we call \textit{one-shot fair adjustment}, can lead to arbitrarily bad solutions.
-Let $z^*, c^*$ be the optimal solution to the MR-fair clustering problem.
+In some settings, this has been shown to provide solutions with a provable approximation guarantee even when the centers are only approximately optimal for the clustering problem without fairness constraints \citep{bera2019,esmaeili2021fair,esmaeili2022fair}.
+Unfortunately, we show that in our MR-fairness setting this approach can lead to arbitrarily bad solutions.
+Let $z^*, c^*$ be the optimal solution to the MR-fair clustering problem \eqref{form:MRfair}.
 Let $c^*_{UF}$ be the optimal centers for the clustering problem without fairness constraints and $z^*_{FA}$ be the optimal (fair) assignment of data points to centers $c^*_{UF}$.
 Note both $z^*$ and $z^*_{FA}$ are feasible fair assignments.
-Let $COST(z, c) = \sum_{x^i \in {\mathcal X}} \sum_{k \in \mathcal{K}} D(x^i, c_k) z_{ik}$ be the objective for the clustering problem.
+Let $COST(z, c) = \sum_{x^i \in {\mathcal X}} \sum_{k \in \mathcal{K}} D(x^i, c_k) z_{ik}$ denote the cost of the clustering.

-\begin{theorem} There does not exist a constant $M > 0$ such that:
+\begin{theorem} There does not exist a constant $\Gamma > 0$ such that:

-In other words, fairly assigning data points to (approximately) optimal unfair centers can lead to arbitrarily bad performance relative to the optimal solution of the MR-fair clustering problem. \end{theorem}
+In other words, fairly assigning data points to (approximately) optimal unfair centers can lead to arbitrarily worse performance relative to the optimal solution of the MR-fair clustering problem. \end{theorem}

-\proof{Proof of Theorem \ref{thm:fair_adjustment}} To prove the claim we will construct an instance of the MR-fair $k$-means problem in two dimensions with four data points and three groups (Red, Blue, and Yellow).
+\proof{Proof.} To prove the claim we will construct an instance of the MR-fair $k$-means problem in two dimensions with four data points and three groups (Red, Blue, and Yellow).
 The first two points are located at $(0,0)$ and belong to the red and blue groups, respectively.
-The next two data points belong to the yellow group and are located at $(\gamma,0)$ and $(\gamma,\epsilon)$ for some $\gamma,\epsilon>0$.
-For the fair clustering problem, we set $K=3$, $\alpha > 0.5$, and $\beta_{R}=\beta_{Y}=\beta_{B}=1$.
+The next two data points belong to the yellow group and are located at $(\gamma,0)$ and $(\gamma,\epsilon)$ for some $\gamma,\epsilon>0$ (see Figure \ref{fig:inapprox}).
+We set the parameters for the MR-fair problem as follows: $K=3$, $\alpha > 0.5$, and $\beta_{R}=\beta_{Y}=\beta_{B}=1$.
+For the remainder of this proof we use $D(x^i, c_k)= \lVert x^i- c_k\lVert^2_2$ but the proof goes through with any other distance metric.